robertbauernfeind/OpenSourceSimWheelESP32/src/QualityControl/UnitTests/HID/README.md

 ### Battery status (BLE only)

 Not applicable to the USB implementation.

-Remove the device from the Bluetooth control panel, so the device is unpaired.

-Open *nRF Connect* (make sure both geolocation and Bluetooth radio are enabled).
 To perform this test, you will type one-character commands into the serial monitor: